jf037121238/interview/README.md

 ## Building/Running

-These instructions are assuming you are on a *NIX system.
+These instructions are assuming you are on a *NIX system preferably running on OpenJDK

 ##### Configuring Postgresql.